ryasmi/rulr/readme.md

     }
 }

-const price: PositiveNumber = 1; // Problem #1: This should error but doesn't.
+const price: PositiveNumber = -1; // Problem #1: This should error but doesn't.
-const adjustedPrice = price + 1; // Problem #2: This should not error but does.
+const adjustedPrice = price + 1; // Problem #2: This shouldn't error but does.
 ```

 #### Solution to Problem 1